 If you have been diagnosed with a traumatic brain injury (TBI) following an accident, there is a lot you need to know.
 First, and most importantly, you are not alone.
-Professional help is available in the greater Gulfport area, and there are top-notch medical professionals who can assist you through every stage of the recovery process.
+Professional help is available in the greater Gulfport, Biloxi, and Pascagoula areas.
+There are top-notch medical professionals who can assist you through every stage of the recovery process.

 Personalized Service and Contingency-Fee Representation for Claims

 At Smith & Holder, PLLC, our injury lawyers provide experienced legal representation for accident victims diagnosed with traumatic brain injury in the greater Gulfport area.
 We take a personalized approach that ensures our clients receive the treatment they need and the compensation they deserve.
 And we do not charge any fees or costs unless we win.
-Our experienced Gulfport brain injury attorneys have experience in cases involving a variety of different types of accidents, and we represent individuals and families in cases involving all types of traumatic brain injuries.
-If you or a loved one has been diagnosed with any of the following (or if you simply have questions and would like to speak with an attorney), we encourage you to contact us for a free, no-obligation consultation:
+Our experienced Gulfport TBI attorneys have experience in cases involving a variety of different types of accidents, and we represent individuals and families in cases involving all types of traumatic brain injuries.
+If you or a loved one has been diagnosed with any of the following (or if you simply have questions and would like to speak with our experienced Biloxi lawyers), we encourage you to contact us for a free, no-obligation consultation:

 - Coup-contrecoup injury